rwxrob/boost/days.md

   Colorize Pager and Directories
   Customize Bash Shell Prompt
   Use Aliases and Exported Bash Functions
-  Use Tab Completion, Sourcing, and `CDPATH`
+  Tab Completion and Sourcing
-  Manage Bash Shell Executable `PATH`
-  Start Your Own Scripts Collection
+  Manage Bash Shell Executable `PATH` and `CDPATH` Start Your Own Scripts Collection

 Customize Vi and Vim